-This homemade cranberry syrup recipe is perfect for the holidays!
-The festive colors and flavors will be a special touch to all your festivities!
-Everyone will love this Cranberry Syrup!
+Tart and sweet, this homemade cranberry syrup recipe is perfect for the holidays!
+The festive colors and flavors will be a special touch to your breakfast and dessert.

 Ruby Red Cranberry Syrup is a tartly sweet flavored syrup that will wake up your taste buds.
 Serve for breakfast or dessert!